algosup/2022-2023-project-4-game-design-Team-4/Quality-Assurance/test_plan.md

 ### 3.1 Scope of testing

+#### 3.1.1 Test towers and enemies

 The first step will be to pass the tests of documentation.
 After that I need to test the basics of the game so if the enemies follow the good way or not.
 Also the shooting of the tower.
 Then we will test the part more specific of the game like the movement of the tower and the part of the game where the tower can be upgraded, and the part where the base can be destroyed.

-Then, we will use our test to check if the game is what we expected.
-We will also test the game with other people to see if they can play it without any problem.

 Then we will test the part of the game like the part where the ennemies can be upgraded and destroyed.

-Also test the part to know if the game is over or not.
+#### 3.1.2 Test sound and performance

+We will test also the sound of the game to see if the sound is working correctly, and if the sound is not too loud or too low.
+We will test also the performance of the game to see if the game is running correctly on the computer in each version of operating system (Mac and windows).

+#### 3.1.3 Test save and load

 The last part of the game will be the part where the game is saved and loaded.
 We will test if the game is saved and loaded correctly.